Romantic Warrior (horse): 2021: Coming to Hong Kong

 Foaled in Ireland in 2018, the son of Acclamation was sourced by the former top jockey Michael Kinane and sold at the Hong Kong International Sale in 2021 to Peter Lau Pak Fai for HKD 4.8M (AUD 814,236).
-Romantic Warrior was then sent to the Manton Estate in Wiltshire, England for further training before coming to Hong Kong as a racehorse.
+Romantic Warrior was then sent to the Manton Estate in Wiltshire, England, for further training before coming to Hong Kong as a racehorse.

 On 20 October 2021, he made his debut at the Happy Valley Racecourse winning a Group IV 1200m race ridden by Joao Moreira.
 He then won another four races at Happy Valley and Sha Tin.

-2022: Reaching Four Years Old
+2022: Reaching four years old

-Reaching four years of age in second half of his first season, Romantic Warrior was now old enough to participate in the Hong Kong Four-Year-Old Classic Series the premiere domestic races during Sha Tin's racing season, under a new jockey, Karis Teetan.
-His first stop was The Kong Classic Mile where he went off as third choice behind Packing Victory and California Spangle.
-He won by half a length to extend his winning streak to five but the sequence was terminated in the next race in the series the Hong Kong Classic Cup by California Spangle.
+Upon reaching four years of age in the second half of his first season, Romantic Warrior became eligible to participate in the Hong Kong Four-Year-Old Classic Series during Sha Tin's racing season, under a new jockey, Karis Teetan.
+His first stop was The Kong Classic Mile where he placed third behind Packing Victory and California Spangle.
+He won by half a length to extend his winning streak to five, but the sequence was terminated in the next race in the series the Hong Kong Classic Cup by California Spangle.

-Danny Shum, the trainer of Romantic Warrior after the race remarked that he still had great potential to win the BMW Hong Kong Derby.
+Danny Shum, Romantic Warrior’s trainer, remarked that he still had great potential to win the BMW Hong Kong Derby.

 I felt confident for the Derby because he is an easy ride and he didn’t fight during the race.
 A strong pace is easy, a slow pace he can go a little bit forward and the distance of 2,000m, especially against the four-year-olds, he can handle no problem.

-Romantic Warrior and California Spangle dueled for a third time in the Derby with Romantic Warrior prevaling to by a head to win the first and last jewel of the series.
+Romantic Warrior and California Spangle dueled for a third time in the Derby with Romantic Warrior prevailing ahead to win the first and last jewel of the series.
 His triumph in the Derby was also Shum's first success in the race.
-But he would continue to win more Group I races in 2022, such as the Queen Elizabeth II Cup in April 2022 to conclude his first full season of racing.
+He would continue to win more Group I races in 2022, including the Queen Elizabeth II Cup in April 2022, to conclude his first full season of racing.
 And at the end of 2022 his first win in the Longines Hong Kong Cup that December.